kevindevos/18_19_sirs_proj/README.md

-# sirs_monitoring_and_intrusion_recovery_distributed
-Distributed application with focus on monitoring and intrusion recovery
+# SIRS Monitoring and Intrusion Recovery of Network Infrastructures